-These achievements were all recorded under late Tayo Aderinokun, the former MD who brought dynamism and success the bank benefitted immensely, which gave them the huge customer base they enjoy today.
+These achievements were all recorded under late Tayo Aderinokun, the former MD who takes all the credit for bringing dynamism and success to the bank and rewarded with a significant increase in the number of customers banking with the bank.
 In fact, late Mr Tayo brought stability to the bank.
 May his soul continue to rest in peace.

-For some who are not privy of the issues, I will present a brief background below:
+For some who are not privy to the issues, I will present a brief background below:

-During President Obasanjo regime, Innoson imported some motorcycle and agricultural machines but they were seized by the Customs despite meeting the requirements.
+During President Obasanjo regime, Innoson imported some motorcycle and agricultural machines, which were seized by the Customs despite the company meeting the requirements.
 Customs subsequently auctioned the goods worth billions of naira.
-Senator Iyabo “alleged” bought the goods at ridiculously low prices.
-Innoson sued Customs and the court ordered Customs to pay Innoson over N2 billion.
+Senator Iyabo “allegedly” bought the products at ridiculously low prices.
+Innoson sued Customs, and the court ordered Customs to pay Innoson over N2 billion.

-GTB which is one of the banks that manage custom’s account appealed the judgement, claiming that Customs had no money (IMPOSSIBLE), even though evidence showed that Customs had over 10 billion in their account with GTB.
+GTB as the banker to customs appealed the judgement, claiming that Customs had no money, even though evidence showed that Customs had over 10 billion in their account with GTB.
 The Appeal Court upheld the High Court judgment.
 GTB went to the Supreme Court.

-Meanwhile last year, GTB got an ex parte motion to freeze all Innoson accounts in all banks in Nigeria.
-Imagine how unprofessional this current GTB managing director is.
-This lasted for 9 months until a court quashed that sometime last month.
-Innoson then slammed N30 billion suit on GTBank for damages it suffered during that freezing of its accounts and crippling of its businesses.
+Meanwhile last year (2014), GTB got an ex parte motion to freeze all Innoson accounts in all banks in Nigeria.
+This lasted for nine months until a court quashed the case out in 2015.
+Innoson then slammed N30 billion suit on GTBank for damages it suffered when his company account was suspended.

-Currently, Innoson has N10 billion judgment against GTB with the interest mounting every day.
+Currently, Innoson has N10 billion judgment against GTB with interest escalating on a daily basis.
 Plus N30 billion case still pending at Supreme Court.
-If Supreme Court rules in favor of Innoson, GTB may go under after paying that huge sum.
+If Supreme Court rules in favor of Innoson, GTB may go under after paying that considerable sum.

-They are now desperately looking for how to undermine the services of our respectable judicial system.
+They are now desperately looking for how to undermine the services of our fair judicial system.
 They are ready to pay any judge who will upturn the previous decision of the judiciary.
-But that met a brick wall as no Judge want to involve them in any irresponsible act of killing Innoson Business with obnoxious court judgment.
+But that met a brick wall as no Judge want to involve in any irresponsible act of killing Innoson Business with the obnoxious court judgment.

-Having lost there, GTB resorted to creating a bad impression about Innoson being a bad customer that took a loan and refused to pay, which is far from the truth from all the reports from the cases including the judgments by the judges.
+Having lost their case, GTB resorted to creating a bad impression about Innoson being a bad customer that took a loan and refused to pay, which is far from the truth from all the reports including the judgments by the judges.

 Could it be that the books of GTB is cooked placing them in the verge of insolvency if they honor court order?

-CBN governor needs to put his searchlight on GTB to know why they have failed in exhibiting professional corporate governance.
-This was the same reason former CBN governor Sanusi (Now Emir of Kano) retired 6 bank MDs in 2009.
+CBN searchlight must be on GTB to ascertain the solvency of the bank.
+More so, the bank already failed in exhibiting professional corporate governance, a similar ground former CBN governor Sanusi (Now Emir of Kano) cited when he retired six bank MDs in 2009.